fuzzytern/cs-study/README.md

 # cs-study
-A place for me to store and share code I write for educative purpose.
+This is a place for me to store and share code I write for refreshing my Computer Science knowledge.